 On D3.
 According to D1, the vocabulary is for human decision makers, not computers, and then it is written in natural language.
-Some basic terminological rules (see the section "A note on terminology" below) are however fulfilled whenever possible in order to build a concept system, and finally on ontology, out of this vocabulary.
+Some basic terminological rules (see the section "A note on terminology: how this vocabulary is structured" below) are however fulfilled whenever possible in order to build a concept system, and finally on ontology, out of this vocabulary.